Nadeem-khan-byte/Nadeem-khan-byte/README.md

-hi there
+Hi there
 <br>
-hi there this is my first repository
+this is my first clone (amazon)